gschup/ggrs/docs/setup.md

 impl ggrs::Config for GgrsConfig {
-    type Input = Input;       // transmitted over the network each frame type State = GameState;   // saved/loaded during rollbacks type Address = std::net::SocketAddr;
+    type Input = Input;       // transmitted over the network each frame type InputPredictor = ggrs::PredictRepeatLast; // how to predict missing remote inputs type State = GameState;   // saved/loaded during rollbacks type Address = std::net::SocketAddr;
 }
 ```

 `Input` must implement `Default` — GGRS uses the default value to represent "no input" for disconnected players.

+### Input Prediction

+When remote inputs haven't arrived yet, GGRS must predict what a player's input will be so the game can keep running without waiting.
+The `InputPredictor` associated type on `Config` controls this prediction strategy.

+GGRS ships with two predictors:

+- **`PredictRepeatLast`** — predicts that the player will repeat their last known input.
+This is a good default for most action games where inputs represent held state (e.g., buttons currently pressed).
+- **`PredictDefault`** — always predicts `Input::default()`, regardless of the previous input.
+This is better suited for transition-based inputs where events are one-off (e.g., "button just pressed this frame").

+You can also implement the [`InputPredictor`](https://docs.rs/ggrs/latest/ggrs/trait.InputPredictor.html) trait yourself to exploit known properties of your input format.
+See the rustdoc on `InputPredictor` for detailed guidance on improving prediction accuracy through input quantization and choosing between state-based and transition-based input representations.

 See [Sessions](sessions.md) for the next step.